unitreerobotics/unitree_ros2/README.md

 [Unitree SDK2](https://github.com/unitreerobotics/unitree_sdk2) implements an easy-to-use robot communication mechanism based on cyclonedds, which enable developers to achieve robot communication and control.
-It supports the Unitree go2, go2w, B2, and H1 robots.
+It supports the Unitree go2/w, B2, and H1 robots.

 [DDS](https://www.dds-foundation.org/what-is-dds-3) is also used by ROS2 as a communication background.
-Therefore, the underlying layers of the Unitree go2, go2w, B2, and H1 robots can be made compatible and ROS2 messages can be used for communication and control without directly wrapping the Unitree SDK2.
+Therefore, the underlying layers of the Unitree go2/w, B2, and H1 robots can be made compatible and ROS2 messages can be used for communication and control without directly wrapping the Unitree SDK2.

-This repository implements a compatibility layer for that purpose.
+This repository implements a compatibility layer for such purpose.

 ## System requirements